 Experience has taught me that when you pay for something out of your own pocket with your own hard-earned money, you cherish it and appreciate it more.

 “When one has skin in the game, one appreciates the accomplishment more — and this also goes for paying for one’s education,” Johnson concurs.
 “If one contributes to paying for their education — either through money earned through work or scholarships earned — they appreciate the achievement more.”

-Don’t get me wrong, I know there are many students who are grateful to receive help paying for college — even though some aren’t.
+Don’t get me wrong, I know there are many students who are grateful to receive help from their parents with college tuition — even though some aren’t.